apache/incubator-wayang-website/index.md

 title: "Home"
 section-1:
   title: |
-    THE CROSS-PLATFORM </br>
+    THE API FOR BIGATA </br></br>
-    DATA PROCESSING SYSTEM
+    CROSS-PLATFORM DATA PROCESSING
   text:   |
-    Apache Wayang is a system designed to fully support cross-platform data processing: Wayang enables users to run data analytics over multiple data processing platforms.
-For this, Wayang provides an abstraction on top of existing platforms in order to run data analytic tasks on top of any set of platforms.
+    Apache Wayang is a API first system designed to fully support cross-platform data processing: Wayang enables users to run data analytics over multiple data processing platforms, whithout changing the native code. </br>
+    Wayang provides an abstraction on top of existing platforms in order to run data processing and analytic tasks on top of any set of platforms.
 As a result, users can focus on the logics of their applications rather on the intricacies of the underlying platforms.
 section-2:
   title: Turning shadows into a show
   text: |